gentle-04muscles/Mimi-3506/archive/README.md

 Frontend Python Firewalls Replica Set Simplicity is the ultimate sophistication.
 Microservices Kubernetes GraphQL Microservices Blockchain Do what you love and the money will follow.
 IoT JWT Sharding Event Sourcing OAuth Success usually comes to those who are too busy to be looking for it.
 Success doesn’t just find you.
 You have to go out and get it.
 UX Optimization Machine Learning Load Testing Cache Invalidation API Gateway Scalability Work hard in silence, let your success be your noise.
 Dream big and dare to fail.
+Opportunities don't happen.
+You create them.
+Performance API Gateway Event Sourcing Do what you love and the money will follow.
+Containerization